African e-commerce startup Jumia files for IPO on NYSE

-The valuation, share price, and timeline for public stock sales will be determined over the coming weeks for the Nigeria headquartered company.
+The valuation, share price and timeline for public stock sales will be determined over the coming weeks for the Nigeria-headquartered company.

 With a smooth filing process, Jumia will become the first African tech startup to list on a major global exchange.